“The post office has always been political”

-It’s a story ripped straight from the headlines: a millionaire with no experience in mail delivery and a complex web of personal business interests is appointed postmaster general by the popular-vote-losing Republican president he gave $200,000 to help elect.
-Liberal critics of the president, such as The Nation, cry foul.
+It’s a story ripped straight from the headlines: A millionaire with no experience in mail delivery and a complex web of personal business interests is appointed postmaster general by the popular-vote-losing Republican president he gave $200,000 to help elect.
+Liberal critics of the president, such as the Nation, cry foul.
 It is corruption, plain and simple.

 The president was Benjamin Harrison.
 What, you thought I was talking about someone else?